 Woman walks into a bar.
 "What'll you have?" says the bartender.
 "An entendre," says the woman.
 "Make it a double."
 So he gave it to her.

-I have a recent diagnosis of a rheumatoid inflammatory condition.
+I have a rheumatoid inflammatory condition.
+And some heart problems.
 Thus I am unlikely to accompany you on any marathons.
 I will happily cheer you on, and be waiting at the finish line with a nice beverage for you as well as a big towel to wrap you in.

 But I am not defined by my maladies.
 Just being up-front.